diabhey/ab-print/README.md

 See [Usage](#usage) for a full example.

 ## Requirements
-The library requires C++1z to build, including compiler and standard library support.
+The library requires C++14 to build, including compiler and standard library support.
 The following minimum versions are required to build the library:

-* GCC 7
+* GCC 5
-* Clang 6.0
+* Clang 3.8
+* clang-tidy (not mandatory)

 ## Installation